NSM722/Fun-Sports-Trivia/README.md

 # Quizzical - A Trivia App

-This app pulls seven Sports trivia questions from [Open Trivia Database](https://opentdb.com/ "Read Docs") and displays them as a short quiz
+Quizzical is a fun trivia app that tests your knowledge of sports.
+It features seven trivia questions pulled from the [Open Trivia Database](https://opentdb.com/ "Read Docs") and presents them in a short quiz format

-- A user can make a selection of answers then check the answers at the end.

-- The App will score the quiz and give feedback, the user will be allowed to play again
+To play, simply select your answers and check them at the end.
+Quizzical will score your quiz and provide feedback on your performance.
+If you want to play again, you can do so easily

+Ready to test your sports knowledge?
 Try out the [Quizzical Fun Sports Trivia](https://quizzical-sports-trivia.netlify.app "play game") live demo

 ---